fathertime100/apollo-coin/README.md

 ## CONGRATULATIONS

 You've just setup an Apollon masternode and it is actively participating in the network.
-Next we'll verify that it's communicating on the network.
+Next we'll verify that it's communicating with the network so that you begin to receive payouts.

 ***